Digital Oscillator Circuit - Ensoniq 5503DOC |

 Registers |

-The DOC contains common registers aswell as registers being individual
+The DOC contains common registers and oscillator-individual ones.

 Common Registers